jonnonz1/nz-statute-book/acts/public/2006/coroners-act-2006.md

 ### 28 Any person may access specified certificates and notices
 (1) On a written request for the purpose made to the responsible department, any person may, without charge, during ordinary office hours inspect and, on payment of the charge (if any) fixed by an officer or employee of the responsible department under section 30, obtain a copy of a certificate or notice given to the Secretary under this Act and that is—
-  (a) a notice under section 64 of a coroner's decision not to open an inquiry; or (b) a notice under section 70(4) of a coroner's decision not to open or resume a postponed or adjourned inquiry; or (c) a certificate under section 93 of a coroner's interim findings in relation to a death (which includes a written statement of the reasons for those findings); or
+  (a) a notice under section 64 of a coroner's decision not to open an inquiry; or (aa) a notice under section 65A(5) of a coroner’s decision to close an inquiry that the coroner has opened; or (b) a notice under section 70(4) of a coroner's decision not to open or resume a postponed or adjourned inquiry; or (c) a certificate under section 93 of a coroner's interim findings in relation to a death (which includes a written statement of the reasons for those findings); or
   (d) a certificate under section 94 of a coroner's findings in relation to a death (which includes a written statement of the reasons for those findings).